wcastellan/weather-dashboard/README.md

 06-Challenge: Weather-Dashboard

 ## Purpose
-The purpose of this challenge was to highlight the use of servier side API's to retrieve live data about the weathre in a searched location.
+The purpose of this challenge was to highlight the use of server side API to retrieve live data about the weather in a searched location.

 ## Built With